wallaceowen/OctoPrint-Filamon/README.md

    weight is the weight of the spool in the spool container (including the spool).

 The empty spool weight is expected to be stored in a spools table or (more factored) a spool_type table with a spool_type remote key in the spools table).

+* The filament monitor is a small widget with temp, humidity, weight sensors and an RFID tag reader, using an ESP32, BME280, HX711 attached to a 5KG load cell.
+It also has a 2.8-inch TFT with a resistive touch-screen and SD-card, and some room for expansion (extra pins brought out to headers with power and ground).
+It's code (currently called FilaScale) is another repo of mine that's being actively developed.

 ## Setup